Research Scientist Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for research scientists in Georgia?

 Emory University, Georgia Institute of Technology, the CDC (through affiliated contractors), Children's Healthcare of Atlanta, Novelis, and Georgia-Pacific are among the most active sponsors for research scientist roles in Georgia.
-Large pharmaceutical and biotech contractors operating near the Atlanta metro also file H-1B petitions regularly for research positions requiring advanced scientific degrees.
+Large pharmaceutical and biotech contractors operating near the Atlanta metro also file H-1B visa petitions regularly for research positions requiring advanced scientific degrees.

 Which visa types are most common for research scientist roles in Georgia?

 The H-1B is the most common visa for research scientists in Georgia, covering roles that require at least a bachelor's degree in a specific scientific discipline.
-University and government-affiliated research positions sometimes support J-1 exchange visitor visas or O-1 visas for candidates with extraordinary ability.
+University and government-affiliated research positions sometimes support J-1 visa exchange visitor visas or O-1 visas for candidates with extraordinary ability.
 EB-1B and EB-2 NIW immigrant visa categories are also pursued by researchers with strong publication records.

 Which cities in Georgia have the most research scientist sponsorship jobs?